-It’s already well into 2021 and that means there’s scores of people right now trying to live up to the New Year’s resolutions they made for themselves.
+It’s already well into 2021 and that means there are scores of people right now trying to live up to the New Year’s resolutions they made for themselves.
 Only a few weeks ago they made promises to do better and enrich their lives.
 Maybe this meant setting targets, buying plane tickets, stocking the fridge with fruit and vegetables and joining gyms.

-Whether you’re an eye-roller at New Year’s resolutions or you routinely make them every year, there is strong evidence that setting goals is powerful when it brings motivation to achieve.
+Whether you’re an eye-roller at New Year’s resolutions or you routinely make them every year, there is strong evidence that setting goals are powerful when it brings motivation to achieve.
 But why wait until that magic date at the start of a new year?
-You can make a difference to yourself any time with this this list of achievable, everyday things that can improve your health (you don’t even have to call them resolutions if you don’t want to!)
+You can make a difference to yourself any time with this list of achievable, everyday things that can improve your health (you don’t even have to call them resolutions if you don’t want to!)

 Meditation is the holy grail of stress relief and having a positive impact on your mental health.
 Setting aside as little as 10 minutes per day to meditate can help reduce stress, anxiety, pain, and blood pressure, all while improving your mental health, sleep, memory and mood.